Help us take action today!

 The adoption tax credit provides financial benefits to families that open their homes to children through adoption from foster care, intercountry adoption, or private domestic adoption.

 The adoption tax credit was finally made a permanent part of the U.S. tax code with the passage of the American Taxpayer Relief Act of 2012.
 However, the credit was not made refundable as it was in 2010 and 2011.
-We must ask Congress to make the adoption tax credit refundable so that it can help more children and families.
+And recent discussions about comprehensive tax reform put the adoption tax credit at risk—even a so-called permanent credit is not guaranteed to make it through major tax reform.
+We must ask Congress to make the adoption tax credit refundable and to protect it during tax reform so that it can help more children and families.

 Bipartisan legislation has been introduced in the House and Senate to make the adoption tax credit refundable.
 One-third of all adopted children live in families with annual household incomes at or below 200% of the poverty level, meaning many do not have a tax liability and cannot use a non-refundable tax credit.
 Nationally nearly half (46%) of families adopting from foster care are at or below 200% of poverty the level.
 A refundable adoption tax credit makes an enormous difference in terms of which families are able to claim the credit.
 Many parents who provide loving homes to waiting children cannot use the non-refundable adoption tax credit at all—and these are among those who need it most.